New Zealand

 Below are common underwriting factors that can influence premiums:

-1. Business Size and Industry: The size of the organisation and its industry can influence risk levels.
+1. Business Size and Industry: The size of the organization and its industry can influence risk levels.
 Certain sectors, like healthcare, finance and government may face higher risks due to sensitive data.

 How to prepare: Conduct a risk assessment tailored to your industry to understand specific threats.
 Stay informed about industry trends and cyber incidents affecting similar businesses.